PoisotLab/MetawebTransferLearning/outline.md

 *The outcomes:*
 **I do think this can be a one-liner we throw in with the previous/next section?**

-> Figure 2: A: Possibly ROC, B: Body mass, C: omnivory (unless we have this
+> Figure 2: A: Possibly ROC-AUC, B: Body mass, C: omnivory (unless we have this
 > as panels in fig 1)

 *The validity of the knowledge:*
-At face value this technique is shown to preform excellently (fig 2) it does raise the question of validation techniques with regards to biological plausibility.
+At face value this technique is shown to perform excellently (fig 2) it does raise the question of validation techniques with regards to biological plausibility.
 In the absence of empirical data to use as a test/validation dataset we need to turn to ecological concepts as a means of validating model outputs.
-For example using the estimated body size relationships between predator and prey [@Brose2006ConRes] or looking as network structure/motifs [**more on this**] as well as using other predictions of network structure *e.g.* number of links [@MacDonald2020RevLina] and compare those to the predicted network could be used as an indication of the ecological validity for a predicted network (ref fig2).
+For example using the estimated body size relationships between predator and prey [@Brose2006ConRes] or looking at network structure/motifs [**more on this**] as well as using other predictions of network structure *e.g.* number of links [@MacDonald2020RevLina] and comparing those to the predicted network could be used as an indication of the ecological validity for a predicted network (ref fig2).
-As a caveat even if we were to have an empirical dataset we need to query the completeness of that dataset given that observations may be overlooked in the field *e.g.* using a similar pairwise learning approach @Stock2021PaiLea made predictions for interactions that had previously be unobserved in their network.
+As a caveat even if we were to have an empirical dataset we need to query the completeness of that dataset given that observations may be overlooked in the field *e.g.* using a similar pairwise learning approach @Stock2021PaiLea made predictions for interactions that had previously been unobserved in their network.
 This does also raise the possibility of using this transfer learning *within* a dataset as a means of evaluating its completeness as well as filling in potential gaps. (**I think this is valid???**).